prateekpatel/devopsWeb/Readme.md

 2. What tools/strategy would you use for logging?

-    We can use cloudwatch agent to enable logging which can be viewed on the kibana, we can also create data source in grafana to have the state visualize.
+    We can use kinesis firehose to publish all the build and deployment log in kibana. cloudwatch agent - to enable application logging we cab create data source in grafana to have the data visualize.

 3. How you monitor the application to ensure constant uptime?